ymollard/python-starter-slides/slides.md

 This is what happens if you do not specify explicit encodings and rely on default parameters of file reading libraries.

-If the guess is wrong you may result in various outpus, e.g. `hÃ©tÃ©rogÃ¨ne`
+If the guess is wrong it may result in e.g. `hÃ©tÃ©rogÃ¨ne` instead of `hétérogène`.

 ---